MichalOpoka/ecfr/cfr/title-08-Aliens-Nationality/chapter-I-Department-Homeland-Security/subchapter-B-Immigration-Regulations/part-212-Documentary-Requirements-Nonimmigrants-Waivers-Admission-Certain-Inadmissible-Aliens-Parole/section-212.1.md

 (iii) A country or geographic area may be suspended from the Guam-CNMI Visa Waiver Program by the Secretary of Homeland Security, in consultation with the Secretary of the Interior and the Secretary of State, based on the evaluation of all factors the Secretary deems relevant including, but not limited to, electronic travel authorization, procedures for reporting lost and stolen passports, repatriation of aliens, rates of refusal for nonimmigrant visitor visas, overstays, exit systems and information exchange.

-(4) Admission under this section renders an alien ineligible for:
+(4) *Ineligibility due to admission under the Guam-CNMI Visa Waiver Program.* Admission under this section renders an alien ineligible for:

 (i) Adjustment of status to that of a temporary resident or, except as provided by section 245(i) of the Act or as an immediate relative as defined in section 201(b) of the Act, to that of a lawful permanent resident.